tensorflow/tfjs-models/body-pix/README.md

   height: 480,
   data: Int32Array(307200) [2, 2, -1, -1, -1, -1, -1, -1 …]
 }]
-// the array contains 307200 values, one for each pixel of the 640x480 image that was passed to the function.
+// The array contains 307200 values, one for each pixel of the 640x480 image
+// that was passed to the function.
 ```

 ## Output Visualization Utility Functions